TelmoRibeiro/EmbSys/README.md

 ## Known Bugs
 - there is a stuck state on the Communication Center endpoint (occurrences:Low | replicate:Hard)
 - after some time multim.py eventually dies with Input/Output error (occurrences:High | replicate: High)
 - after enough time, number holding variables will break (prediction)
+- timeout will be needed (prediction)

 ## To Do
 1) add photo support - DOING